patters-match/connect4/README.md

 Notice also that there is an unused index for each row (17, 25, 33 and so on) - this prevents the algorithm from wrapping from one side of the grid to the other, since it will always encounter an empty slot there, ending the check.

 There are four types of line to check for, each with two directions to iterate.
+What seemed so difficult is distilled down to such simplicity.